New from ACTIVE: Check out our latest products here

 You never want to use hot water, whether you’re spot treating or putting the garment in the wash, as the heat can cause the stain to set in permanently.
 For instance, in the case of protein-based stains (e.g. blood), it’ll cause the proteins to break up and become tightly interwoven in the fibers of the fabric, which will make them nearly impossible to remove.

-Hot water can open up the fibers in the fabric and that can cause it to release the dyes.
-This is especially true for delicate fibers.
+Warm or hot water can open up the fibers in the fabric and that can cause it to release the dyes.
+This is especially true for delicate natural fibers too.
 When in doubt, check the care label.
 If you see warnings such as “wash before wearing” or “color may wash off”, chances are, the colors can run.

 Sorting your clothes by color before throwing them in the wash will also prevent the colors from running.
 More specifically, you want to separate dark from light colors and wash them in different loads.